CX-Box/cxbox-doc/docs/navigation/tabs/standard/basic/tab.md

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3235primaryview){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/navigation/tab/typestandard/primaryviewname){:target="_blank"}

+The "primaryViewName" for screen.

-The "defaultView" feature lets you set a default view to open when navigating through drilldowns on a screen or selecting an option from the left-hand menu.
+The "primaryViewName" feature lets you set a default view to open when navigating through drilldowns on a screen or selecting an option from the left-hand menu.
 You can also configure it to open a hidden view if needed.

 #### How does it look?
 ![hiddenview.gif](hiddenview.gif)